jacobandreas/nmn2/README.md

 ## Running experiments

 You will first need to create directories `vis` and `logs` (which respectively store run logs and visualization code)

 Different experiments can be run by providing an appropriate configuration file on the command line (see the last line of `run.sh`).
-Various examples for VQA, Shapes, and GeoQA are provided in the `config` directory.
+Examples for VQA and GeoQA are provided in the `config` directory.

+Looking for SHAPES?
+I haven't finished integrating it with the rest of the code, check out the `shapes` branch of this repository for data and code.

 ## TODO